karthik-kalakada/mkdocs/docs/teamcollaboration.md

 ### Ticketing:

 You will see a list of tickets created for cost optimization activities.
 Each entry includes details such as title, status, description, and actions such as view and delete.
-You can also filter the table based on status and submit to, where u can filter based on service now or JIIRA.
+You can also filter the table based on status and submit to, where u can filter based on service now or JIRA.